 Dr. Rufus Ritchie enjoyed a long and storied career at Oak Ridge National Laboratory beginning in 1949 until his retirement in 1994.
 In 1957, Physical Review published his paper “Plasma Losses by Fast Electrons in Thin Films.”
 Three years later, Cedric Powell at the National Bureau of Standards (now NIST), ran a series of experiments confirming the existence of the surface plasmon, where electrons move collectively in response to the electric field of a penetrating charged particle.
 The potential applications of this knowledge are still being realized in computing, communications, laser technology, environmental monitoring, and medical diagnosis and treatment.
 Dr. Ritchie was named an ORNL Senior Corporate Fellow and was also a Ford Foundation Professor in the physics department, teaching graduate students on a part-time basis from 1965 until he retired from ORNL.
 He earned bachelor’s and master’s degrees at the University of Kentucky before completing a PhD in physics at UT in 1959.
 In 2005 Dr. Ritchie received the UT Physics Department’s Distinguished Alumni Award, an honor he shared with longtime friend and colleague Sam Hurst.

 Robert Talley earned a master’s degree in physics at UT in 1948 and a PhD in 1950 under the direction of Dr. Alvin Nielsen.
 His specialty was all things infrared, and he made a career of it.
 He went on to become chief of the Naval Weapons Center Solid State Division in White Oak, Maryland.
 In 1958 he moved to Santa Barbara, California.
 He went to work for the Santa Barbara Research Center, a Hughes Aircraft Company, building infrared detectors and sensors for the Department of Defense and the national space program.
 One of the sensors was for the Pioneer satellite and it took pictures of Venus, Jupiter and other planets before being the first man-made object to leave the solar system with the sensor still working 30 years later.
 He retired in 1989 as president and CEO.
 In 2004 the department honored him with the Distinguished Alumni Award.
-Dr. Talley is married to Sue Talley, who graduated from UT in 1946 with a degree in home economics.
-Dr. and Mrs. Talley established the Robert Talley Physics Scholarship Endowment at UT to encourage undergraduate physics education.
+Dr. Talley and his wife Sue (UT Class of 1946) established the Robert Talley Physics Scholarship Endowment at UT to encourage undergraduate physics education.

 Dr. Isabel H. Tipton was a professor in the UT Physics Department from 1948 to 1972.
 Born in Monroe, Georgia, she attended the University of Georgia, where she earned a bachelor’s degree in 1929 and a master’s in 1930.
 She went on to Duke University where she finished her PhD in 1934.
 In 1948 she joined the UT Physics faculty, where she was not only an excellent teacher but also conducted research that’s still relevant.
 She published 30 articles in peer-reviewed journals and her papers have received 2500+ citations (25 in 2014 and 10 in 2015, reflecting that her work still has an impact today).
 In 1962 she became the coach for the College Bowl, a national television program that pitted school teams of four scholars against each other, challenging them to answer difficult questions in all fields.
 The UT team managed to get to the last confrontation, and though they lost, Dr. Tipton was often called “Coach of the Year” for that accomplishment.
 She was selected for the UT Alumni Association’s Outstanding Teacher Award in 1966.
 After her retirement UT honored her by dedicating a Graduate Study Room in the UT Library to her.
 In 2015 her daughter, Jennifer Tipton, established this scholarship in her name at the University of Tennessee to help students in the physics department, primarily women.